DJSherwood/DJSherwood.github.io/_posts/2024-10-12-First-Real-Post.markdown

 date: 2024-10-12 18:36:00 -0500
 categories: random-thoughts
 ---
-This blog is an experiment in many ways, that is, I have a variety of goals to accomplish through it.
+This blog is an experiment, with many goals...

 Here they are:
 1. Develop my thoughts in more detail for things I already understand
 2. Enhance my knowledge of things I do not yet understand (like `Jekyll` and static-web programming, lol)
 3. Work-out the kinks for my custom keyboard layout